putun/malicious-php-injection-removal/README.md

 4. After you finish with editing this script, run it from your server via sudo access.

+(for example in the linux command line - try putty if you don't have any idea how to - "php5 /var/www/pathtothescript/viruscleaner.php")

 ### Notes
 You should start <?php and finish with ?> for exact removal.